 All students will be reviewed for satisfactory progress at the end of the fall, spring, and summer semester.
-A student fails to demonstrate satisfactory academic progress if he/she is academically suspended or does not meet the requirements for maintaining a 67% completion rate.
-A student who does not meet the satisfactory academic progress standards will be terminated from financial aid assistance.
-A terminated student is ineligible for any further financial aid, including student loans, until satisfactory academic progress is re-established.
-A student who wishes to appeal his/her status should do so within one week of notification by following the Academic Appeals Policy.
+A student fails to demonstrate satisfactory academic progress if he/she does not meet the designated GPA and completion rate standards outlined in the Satisfactory Academic Progress Policy.
+A student who does not meet the satisfactory academic progress standards will be notified by the Registrar.
+A student who wishes to appeal his/her status should do so by following the Academic Appeals Policy or the Satisfactory Academic Progress Appeals Policy, as appropriate.